Plug-In Solar in Virginia — Legal

 Key Provisions

 Allows residents to install and operate certified plug-in solar systems without utility approval, interconnection requirements, or additional fees.
-Prohibits localities and landlords from banning self-installed systems.
+Requires mandatory pre-installation notification to the utility via an SCC-established form (15-day review window; utility cannot deny).
+Prohibits localities and landlords (with >4 units) from banning self-installed systems.
 Limits systems to 1,200 watts.
-Effective July 1, 2026 (most provisions); SCC notification form and safety work group provisions effective January 1, 2027.
+Effective July 1, 2026 (most provisions); SCC notification form effective January 1, 2027.

 Law Provisions